Jingfeng-Tang/Jingfeng-Tang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will pursue a Ph.D. in Computer Science and Technology at Northeastern University.
-I graduated from School of Computer Science and Communication Engineering, Jiangsu University with a master’s degree.
-My research interests include graph representation learning and weakly supervised learning.
+I am a first-year Ph.D. student majoring in Computer Science and Technology at Northeastern University.
+Prior to this, I earned my Master's degree from the School of Computer Science and Communication Engineering at Jiangsu University.
+My primary research interests lie in brain disorder analysis and weakly supervised learning.

 # 🔥 News